Physiotherapy Clinic based in the centre of St. Albans

 Anna Anders – Physiotherapist

-I am a very experienced Physiotherapist specialising in treating patients with musculoskeletal conditions and I have a particular interest in back pain and lower limb sports injuries.
-I have been a practising Physiotherapist for thirty years and I have expertise in a broad range of conditions having worked in several large teaching hospitals in this country and abroad.
-I have an MSc in Physiotherapy and I have undertaken several post graduate courses in areas such as fascial release, sports injury management, running injuries, Pilates and cognitive behavioural therapy.
-I combine my physiotherapy practice with being a Senior Lecturer at the University of Hertfordshire where I specialise in teaching musculoskeletal physiotherapy.
-I am a member of the local running club and regularly take part in half marathon and cross-country events.
+Anna has been a practising Physiotherapist for thirty years with expertise in a broad range of conditions having worked in several large teaching hospitals in this country and abroad.
+She has an MSc in Physiotherapy and has undertaken several post graduate courses in areas such as fascial release, sports injury management, running injuries, Pilates and cognitive behavioural therapy.
+She combines physiotherapy practice with being a Senior Lecturer at the University of Hertfordshire where she specialises in teaching musculoskeletal physiotherapy.

-Julie Vassiliou – Physiotherapist and Pilates Teacher
+Julie Vassiliou – Physiotherapist and Pilates Instructor

 Julie is a Senior Physiotherapist and Pilates teacher at Orchard Clinic.